Abhiyanta-Community/Playing-with-PIC16F877A-Interrupt-UART/Task_1/readme.md

 # Timer and Interrupts with PIC16F877A
+ Owner: Abhiyanta Community
+* Team Members:
+    Sholka Gandhi, Priyal Desai, Pankaj Loungani, Rushi Bhatt
+* We are Always Available for Innovators :slight_smile: Contact us : abhiyanta.ind@gmail.com

+## Task Overview

-Our Task_1 was mainly about blinking the LEDs in a given sequence by burning the code in the microcontroller
+Our Task_1 was mainly about blinking the LEDs in a given sequence on the microcontroller

-We simply divided our task in 3 parts they are;
-1. Task_1_1
-2. Task_1_2
-3. Task_1_3<br/>

 **-Task_1_1**